Advocates seek release of Michigan prisoner they say is innocent and has COVID-19

 Kensu and supporters have been trying obtain his release, convinced that he was wrongfully convicted of the murder in 1986 in Port Huron of Scott Macklem, the son of a prominent St. Clair County politician.

-Supporters from the Royal Oak-based Proving Innocence project, which also is helping to try and free Freeman, said around the time of Macklem's murder, nine witnesses placed Kensu in Upper Michigan's Escanaba area, about 450 miles from the crime scene.
+Supporters from the Royal Oak-based Proving Innocence project, which also is helping to try and free Kensu, said around the time of Macklem's murder, nine witnesses placed Kensu in Upper Michigan's Escanaba area, about 450 miles from the crime scene.

 The prosecutor suggested that Kensu could have committed the murder and then dashed back to Escanaba by private plane in a few hours.